solderspot/SS_Servorator/README.md

 used with any servo interface.
 This also means that Servorator requires a little more work to set up and use.

+While Servorator operates purely within the logical angle range of 0 to 180, you can use the [**SS_ServoTrim**](https://github.com/solderspot/SS_ServoTrim) library to simplify adding support for fine tuning the actual physical pulse timings on a servo by servo basis.
+The library also provides the ability to dynamically remap servos and associate data with each servo.

 ##How To Use

 In your sketch you need to include the library so: